Skip to main content

 Unions

-Unions allow different data structures to be overlapped on the same data - this is especially useful in protocol decoders where a bus may carry different formats and structures of data in different cycles.
+Unions allow different data structures to form different projections over the same raw bits - this is especially useful in protocol decoders where a bus may carry different formats and structures of data in different cycles.
 All components of a union must be of the same size, otherwise the tool will raise an error.

 import packtype